 Field: Fraction of Autosized Heating Design Capacity {-}

 Enter the heating capacity as a fraction of the autosized heating capacity.
 This input field is required when the Heating Design Capacity Method is FractionOfAutosizedHeatingCapacity.
 This input field may be left blank if heating coil is not included in the airloop or the Heating Design Capacity Method is not FractionOfAutosizedHeatingCapacity.
 The program calculates the heating capacity from the design autosized cooling capacity and user specified fraction.

+Field: Central Cooling Capacity Control Method

+Specifies how the central cooling coil will be controlled, which affects the coil sizing calculation.
+There are 4 choices: VAV, Bypass, VT, and OnOff.
+Choose VAV if the cooling output is controlled by varying the air flow.
+Bypass should be chosen if the capacity is controlled by bypassing a variable fraction of the mixed air around the coil face.
+VT indicates that cooling coil output is controlled by varying the coil exit temperature while the flow rate is constant.
+And OnOff means that the cooling output is controlled by cycling the air flow.

 An IDF example: